facil-io/cstl/fio-stl.md

 *  `FIO_SOCK_UDP` - Creates a UDP socket.

-*  `FIO_SOCK_UNIX ` - Creates a Unix socket.
+*  `FIO_SOCK_UNIX ` - Creates a Unix socket (requires a POSIX system).
 If an existing file / Unix socket exists, they will be deleted and replaced.

 *  `FIO_SOCK_SERVER` - Initializes a Server socket.
 For TCP/IP and Unix sockets, the new socket will be listening for incoming connections (`listen` will be automatically called).